"Into and Out Of the Echo Chambers" Series

 What do you make of this cultural moment?
 How has it impacted you?
 How will we find our way forward, individually and collectively?

-The bitter divisions and partisanship that flared up in 2020 had been festering for years.
-The coronavirus pandemic, the racial reckoning, and the election cycle all revealed deep disagreements and radically divergent worldviews.
-The impact of these divisions was compounded by our social distance and social media echo chambers.
+The bitter divisions and partisanship that flared up in the last twelve months had been festering for years.
+The coronavirus pandemic, the racial reckoning, and the 2020 election cycle all revealed deep disagreements and radically divergent worldviews.
+The impact of these divisions was compounded by our physical distance and social media echo chambers.

 CURW’s “Into and Out Of the Echo Chambers” series invites the Cornell community to explore these pressing questions.
 You will be invited to reflect on and voice the emotional impact that this challenging moment has had on you, and together we will begin to consider what spiritual dispositions, humanizing practices, and interpersonal skills might help us meet this moment and find our way forward in a way that honors our national motto: e pluribus unum.